This one thought in and of itself is an occupational hazard in the realm of dance training. So how do you tell what makes you fat?

 You mean you can eat food that "results in fat burn-off and a loss of excess weight"?

 For ballet and other dancers who need a high energy supply, regeneration of muscle mass on a daily basis, and endurance for performances, it is good to know how to tell what makes you fat, and what makes you strong.
-Stay well!
-Read more on healthy omega oils.

 Stay well!
 Read more about healthy omega oils.